 Students planning to major in economics should declare their major as early as possible, preferably during their first year at Western.
 Early declaration is costless and in no way restricts the student’s options for changing plans later, but it provides many benefits.
 Advantages include faculty advising for help in program planning, registration priority for certain upper-division courses, access to computer facilities, and protection against possible future catalog revisions that change degree requirements.
 Declared majors also are eligible for the departmental scholarships and other departmental awards.
 Transfer students should contact the department prior to registering to be certain that they enter the course sequence correctly with the appropriate course equivalents from other institutions.

-- Complete the CBE Economics Application form for all Economics majors except the Economics/Accounting major.
-Economics/Accounting majors should use the CBE Economics/Accounting form and select Economics/Accounting from the drop-down menu.
+- Complete the CBE Major Declaration Form and select your choice of the Economics major from the drop-down menu.
 You will need to provide current unofficial, electronic copies of all college transcripts if Western does not have the most recent versions.
 (To attach the transcript(s): copy and paste each transcript from the electronic form, then save it as a Word Document or print to PDF and attach.)
 The application form will be forwarded to the Department of Economics for review at your appointment.
-The Transfer Equivalency document is not acceptable.

 - You will also make an appointment to meet with your advisor who will sign the Advisor Approval form, which is to be returned to the Department of Economics' office.
 For assistance in planning your schedule you can access the DegreeWorks evaluation tool through MyWestern.

 - Students wishing to declare one of the combined majors must meet the major declaration requirements of the other department(s).